elastic/kibana/docs/settings-gen/source/readme.md

           - "`option-name` - description" <Optional (asciidoc enclosed in single or double quotation marks) - Text to describe the setting option.
           - "`option-name` - description" <Optional (asciidoc enclosed in single or double quotation marks) - Text to describe the setting option.
           - "`option-name` - description" <Optional (asciidoc enclosed in single or double quotation marks) - Text to describe the setting option.

-        # [Required] Any of `self-managed`, `cloud', and 'serverless'.
-If there are any additional details, such as if the setting values are different on Cloud versus On-prem, that can be put in the setting description or the option description, above.
         platforms:
           - <Optional (one of 'self-managed', 'cloud', or 'serverless') - List each environment where the setting is available.
 If there are any additional details, such as if the setting values are different on Cloud versus On-prem, that can be put in the setting description or the option-name details, above.
           - <Optional (one of 'self-managed', 'cloud', or 'serverless')